Jeff Pickler: Post-playing career

 After he retired as a player, Pickler became a scout for the Arizona Diamondbacks.
 After three years with the Diamondbacks, he spent one year as an assistant coach for the Arizona Wildcats of the University of Arizona.
 He then spent four years as a scout for the San Diego Padres.
 Pickler joined the front office of the Los Angeles Dodgers in 2014 as a special assistant in professional scouting and player development.

 The Twins hired Pickler to their major league coaching staff prior to the 2017 season.
 The Cincinnati Reds hired him before the 2019 season.

-On 9/22/2024 the Cincinnati Reds fired Pickler, along with manager David Bell.
+On September 22, 2024, the Reds fired Pickler, along with manager David Bell.

+On December 17, 2025, Pickler was hired to serve as the bench coach for the Colorado Rockies.

 Personal life

 Pickler's father, Scott, is the coach for the Cypress College baseball team and the longtime field manager of the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League.